KIHeartFailure/esccomorb/README.md

-# R code for the project Prognostic impact of comorbidity burden in patients hospitalized for AHF and stratified by EF categories: rEF, mrEF and pEF
+# R code for the project Comprehensive Characterization of Non-Cardiac Comorbidities in Acute Heart Failure- an analysis of ESC-HFA EORP Heart Failure Long-Term Registry

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.